Skip to Content

 a bowl of granola ingredients and a measuring cup with egg whites

-Combine the granola ingredients in a large bowl.
-Whisk the egg white until foamy and fold into the granola.
+• Whisk the egg white until foamy and fold into the granola.

 two side by side photos showing granola before and after baking

-Use your hand to press the granola into a flat layer.
-Bake until golden brown and dried.
+• Use your hand to press the granola into a flat layer.
+This will help the granola bake up crisp and form large clumps.

 two photos showing how to break baked granola into large chunks and tossing in dried fruit

-Break the cooled granola into large chunks, then toss in the dried cranberries.
+• Break the cooled granola into large chunks.

 a tray of chunky granola with walnuts and cranberries